filecoin-project/lotus-docs/content/en/storage-providers/get-started/overview/index.md

 ---
 title: "Overview"
-description: "Miners in the Filecoin network are in charge of storing, providing content and issuing new blocks."
+description: "Storage providers in the Filecoin network are in charge of storing, providing content and creating consensus."
-lead: "Miners in the Filecoin network are in charge of storing, providing content and issuing new blocks."
+lead: "Storage providers in the Filecoin network are in charge of storing, providing content and creating consensus."
 draft: false
 menu:
     storage-providers: